ochorocho/syspass-addon/README.md

 yarn install
 ```

-To use [web-ext](https://www.npmjs.com/package/web-ext) to run an instance of Firefox with the addon enabled run the following within the pugins directory:
+To use [web-ext](https://www.npmjs.com/package/web-ext) to run an instance of Firefox with the addon enabled run the following within the plugins directory:

 ```
 yarn dev